McGuire Programme FAQs

 Sessions usually begin most mornings at 8:00 am and end at about 10:00 pm

 This is to ensure that the information given is retained.
-It also gives an opportunity to ‘freshen up’.
+It also gives an opportunity to ‘freshen up’, stretch your legs, and get some fresh air.

 After members gain control over their own stutter many have a passion to help other people who stutter.
 They return to courses to assist in coaching roles and perhaps after appropriate training, they become involved in instructing on courses.

-Other memebers leave the 4-day course 100% fluent and feel they are “cured”.
+Other members leave the 3-day course 100% fluent and feel they are “cured”.

 Once he attends the course, he’ll see that he is among people who like him, stutter, and who have all experienced the associated problems.
 The course presents challenging situations but all activities are optional.
 We don’t ask people to do anything we don’t believe they can do.